-- 3.1 The programme includes capital expenditure on the following categories of spend: - Operational supporting core business and service delivery
+- 3.1 The programme includes capital expenditure on the following categories of spend: - Operational supporting core business and service delivery - Investment to provide a financial return to the Council - Regeneration/ Community & Recovery enabling strategic place shaping and economic growth / to support specific local community and regional projects/ investing in the City to aid recovery from the effects of the Covid 19 pandemic - 3.2 Operational Within the capital programme, is a comprehensive schedule of programmed routine repairs and maintenance both on the existing property and housing inventory and the significant portfolio of highways assets. - 3.3 Investment It is recognised that, over the long term property offers a sound total investment opportunity, (including yield in the form of contractually agreed rental/lease income and the potential for capital growth in the form of potential asset appreciating in value).
+The formation of the Property Investment Board has enabled the Authority to take advantage of investing in property with a view to making a financial return, based on robust business case analysis evaluating not only on financial returns but providing strategic control of key sites within the City boundaries. - 3.4 Historically the PWLB has been the most economically advantageous form of capital financing for the Council.
+Following the HM Treasury consultation on the PWLB borrowing process, strict guidance has been issued by HM Treasury which strictly prohibits the use of PWLB borrowing for investing in property/commercial assets 'purely for yield'.
+These changes clearly affect the viability of the Council buying investment assets.
+However alternative financing (grants, capital receipts and commercial financing) can still be used to fund these 'yielding investments' if the investment metrics still allow.
+It is envisaged that these restrictions in PWLB borrowing shall require robust business case appraisal and risk management to ensure any such investment is in the best interests of The Council.

-- Investment to provide a financial return to the Council - Regeneration/ Community enabling strategic place shaping and economic growth / to support specific local community and regional projects - 3.2 Operational Within the capital programme, is a comprehensive schedule of programmed routine repairs and maintenance both on the existing property inventory but also on the significant portfolio of highways assets. - 3.3 Investment It is recognised that, over the long term property offers a sound total investment opportunity, (including yield in the form of contractually agreed rental/lease income and the potential for capital growth in the form of potential asset appreciating in value).
-The formation of the Property Investment Board has enabled the Authority to take advantage of investing in property with a view to making a financial return, based on robust business case analysis evaluating not only on financial returns but also considering strategic control of key sites within the City boundaries.
+3.5 Regeneration/Community

-3.4 Regeneration/Community
+The significant portion of the current capital programme is comprised of a number of major regeneration and community construction programmes being undertaken by the Authority:

-A major portion of the current capital programme is comprised of a number of major regeneration and community construction programmes being undertaken by the Authority:
+- 21st Century Schools A programme of major school refurbishment and new school build - Swansea Bay City Region Deal The Swansea City and Waterfront Digital District project (one of the 9 Swansea Bay City Region Projects) plans include a 3,500-seat digital indoor arena at the current LC car park site in the city centre that will accommodate music concerts, touring shows, exhibitions, conferences, gaming tournaments and other events.
+A digital square featuring digital artworks and ultrafast internet connection speeds will also be developed outside the arena. - More Homes and Welsh Housing Quality Standards

-- 21st Century Schools A programme of major school refurbishment and new school build - Swansea Bay City Region Deal The Swansea City and Waterfront Digital District project (one of the 11 Swansea Bay City Region Projects) plans include a 3,500-seat digital indoor arena at the current LC car park site in the city centre that will accommodate music concerts, touring shows, exhibitions, conferences, gaming tournaments and other events.
-A digital square featuring digital artworks and ultrafast internet connection speeds will also be developed outside the arena. - More Homes and Welsh Housing Quality Standards- A programme of council house refurbishment and new council house building utilising new borrowing powers to invest in new Council housing stock.
+A programme of council house refurbishment and new council house building, utilising new borrowing powers to invest in new Council housing stock. - A significant programme of capital expenditure to assist the City's economic recovery from the Covid 19 pandemic